larytet/binlog/README.md

 # How it works

 When an application calls binlog.Log() the Log() checks the cache using the offset of the format string in the .text section of the executable as an index.
 You guessed it right - this step is insanely fast.

 If there is a cache miss the Log() collects all required data, adds the format string to the cache ("level 1 cache").
-If there is a cache hit the Log() outputs hash of the format string and all variadic parameters using the specified io.Writer If the string is not from the .text section (allocated from a heap, for example) the Log() stores the string in the map ("level 2 cache").
+If there is a cache hit the Log() outputs hash of the format string and all variadic parameters to the specified io.Writer If the string is not from the .text section (allocated from a heap, for example) the Log() stores the string in the map ("level 2 cache").

+The cache (L1 and L2) contains the information required for dedocding and formatting of the binary data.
+Things like size of the argument, format "verb", number of arguments, hash of the format string, the format string are all in the cache.

 # Install